 - Start at the end.
-Identify your organization’s core business drivers, then work backward to determine what needs to be measured to help achieve desired outcomes.
+Identify your organization’s core business drivers and your goals for how you seek to work together.
+Remember to focus on bigger issues such as attraction, retention and culture as well as the spatial connections to these broader goals.
+From there, work backward to determine what needs to be measured to help achieve desired outcomes.
 This approach will help you stay focused on metrics that can make a difference.

 - Incorporate multiple points of view.
 Collect both big and thick data—quantitative and qualitative—to fully understand what is happening in your workplace.
 Multiple sources of data lead to richer insights.
 However, data has a cost.
 Be vigilant against the temptation to collect data just because you can.
 Collecting data irrelevant to your business goals produces excess noise that makes the signal harder to find.